logo

 If you don't specify any node ID ( dtree.tree_.children_left), you can traverse the tree structure and get the left children of the tree.

-Normalization (sklearn.preprocessing)
+Preprocessing and Normalization (sklearn.preprocessing)

 The sklearn.preprocessing package provides different functions to prepare and transform data for a machine learning model.
 Normalization is an important process to improve accuracy and performance.
 For example, features of your data can be on drastically different scales.
 If you don't normalize them, some features will dominate others.
 The normalization aims to transform features to be on a similar scale.
 We used StandardScaler in two different models for two different problems.
 It was applied to improve convergence in the Logistic Regression model and to enhance accuracy in the K-Nearest Neighbors (KNN) model.
 Normalization can help models better learn the relative importance (or weights) of each feature.
 There are different types of scaling methods.
 We will explore StandardScaler and MinMaxScaler.